 How to Fire an Employee

-Legal, Ethical Employment Termination
+Legal, Ethical Employment Termination Steps to Know and Implement

 • How To Provide Feedback That Has an Impact

-Make your feedback have the impact it deserves by the manner and approach you use to deliver feedback.
+Make your feedback have the impact it deserves by the manner and the approach you use to deliver feedback.
 Your feedback can make a difference to people if you can avoid a defensive response.

-Looking for a step-by-step coaching approach you can use to help an employee improve his work performance?
+• Coaching for Improved PerformanceLooking for a step-by-step coaching approach you can use to help an employee improve his work performance?
 This approach avoids the need for discipline and produces great results.

 • How to Hold a Difficult Conversation